niklaushirt/aiops-install_2.1_public/README_INSTALLATION.md

 This will:

-* upload the training files for the application to the training pod
+1. upload the training files for the application to the training pod
-* output the code that you will have to run in the training pod and
+1. output the code that you will have to run in the training pod and
-* open a shell in the training pod.
+1. open a shell in the training pod where you can run the commands from step 2.

 So just run the script until you get the prompt.